 Instructions

 - Whip whipping cream in mixer until peaks form.
 Gently fold in condensed milk.
 Cut open vanilla pod, peel open and gently scrape out seeds.
-Blend in the seeds from 2 pods plus 1 tsp vanilla extract into ice cream.
+Blend in the seeds from 2 pods plus 1 teaspoon vanilla extract into ice cream.
 Pour into container.
 Freeze.